 want us to go out and slaughter an animal that is already His, just

 cuz Abel did.
 What Abel did he did from his heart.
 What God wants is

 for us to sacrifice our time and to Love one another willingly.
 Not

 much to ask huh?
 Make sure you return to Daily Bread and look for the

 New Testament Daily Bread

 Holy Spirit ...
 This is one of the most awesome gifts you will ever receive or share.
 Get to know the Holy Spirit.

-After you have completed with this Israel Birthright Bible study looking into the Esau and Jacob Birthright story you can also check out some of the other Christian entertainment, games, music, books, mall, studies and programs within our Christian community below:
+After you have finished with this Cain and Abel Bible study on the Cain and Abel Bible story, you can also check out some of the other Christian entertainment, games, music, books, mall, studies and programs within our Christian community below: